Developer(s) – Bandai Namco Games

-First gaining prominence in Japan as an immensely successful arcade game, Tank Tank Tank was then ported to the Wii U as a launch title in all regions, and has since become a free-to-play eShop download, and I would personally recommend anyone with a Wii U to play it.
-It is a critically wonderful console port of an arcade game, and offers a level of gameplay variety unusually fantastic for a game of its kind.
+First gaining prominence in Japan as an immensely successful arcade game, Tank Tank Tank was then ported to the Wii U as a launch title in all regions and has since become a free-to-play eShop download, and I would personally recommend anyone with a Wii U to play it.
+It is a critically wonderful console port of an arcade game and offers a level of gameplay variety unusually fantastic for a game of its kind.

 Graphics – 7/10

-Though the graphics may not be cutting edge, as with many titles on the Wii U at this present moment, there is no shortage of vibrant and sharp cartoon-like visuals, as well as their being a plethora of different monster designs such as giant spiders and a robotic hydra.
+Though the graphics may not be cutting edge, as with many titles on the Wii U at this present moment, there is no shortage of vibrant and sharp cartoon-like visuals, as well as there being a plethora of different monster designs such as giant spiders and a robotic hydra.
 The main criticism I have about the game’s visuals, however, is how generic the design of each tank is.
-There is a series of different weapons that can be picked up throughout each level, which give tanks a different looks within the level, but each individual tank that can be selected for the beginning of a level do look pretty much the same as one another.
+There is a series of different weapons that can be picked up throughout each level, which give tanks different looks within the level, but each individual tank that can be selected for the beginning of a level does look pretty much the same as one another.

 Gameplay – 7.5/10

 The objective of the game is to take out every monster in each level within an allocated time limit.
 That may seem like all there is to the game, but regardless, it is extremely satisfying to do.
-A fair bit of incentive is also offered to player for playing through each level, such as new tanks to unlock and level up in a traditional RPG fashion.
+A fair bit of incentive is also offered to the player for playing through each level, such as new tanks to unlock and level up in a traditional RPG fashion.
 It is rare that so much variety is ever added to an arcade game.
 Most arcade games, like House of the Dead, are simply straight ports with little to no forethought put into them, and I need to commend Namco Bandai for their efforts with this port.

 Controls – 9/10